-- A digital-content resource that supports reading is utilized in grades K-2. - A core research-based reading program is utilized in grades PK-5. - Students in grades 3-12 have the opportunity to participate in the district's summer reading initiatives. - Spelling is a part of the core reading program. - The district is implementing a blended learning instructional model in grades 3 12 to support personalized learning. - All middle and high school English teachers receive professional development on critical reading strategies, writing, and research. - Explicit instruction in reading informational and literary texts, vocabulary, grammar, writing, and research is provided in grades 2 12. - Students in grades 6 8 participate in a reading and writing workshop model. - Ongoing professional development is provided at the district level for principals, instructional coaches, and lead teachers in rigorous standards-based planning, instruction, and assessment.
+- ImagineIT, a core research-based reading program, is utilized in grades K-5. - Spelling is a part of ImagineIt, the elementary reading program. - Students in grades 3-12 have the opportunity to participate in the district's summer reading initiatives. - All middle and high school English teachers receive professional development on critical reading strategies, writing, and research. - Explicit instruction in reading informational and literary texts, vocabulary, grammar, writing, and research is provided in grades K-2. - Students in grades 6-8 participate in a reading and writing workshop model. - Ongoing professional development is provided at the district level for principals, instructional coaches, and lead teachers in rigorous standards-based planning, instruction, and assessment. - No Red Ink, a digital-content resource, is utilized to support grammar and writing instruction for grades 6-2.

-Interventions and Strategies for Struggling Students Question:
+Interventions and Strategies for Struggling Students

-- Research-based curricula for students with disabilities is utilized in PK -12. - District protocols exist to ensure students needing intervention receive services through interventions district-wide. - Reading intervention programs and materials are being used for levels K-12 to provide additional support and remediation for students who are struggling with reading.

-- Tier 3A intervention and Tier 3B core-replacement intervention programs have been implemented for students who need more intensive instructional support. - A digital college- and career-readiness program to prepare students for the ACT and SAT tests is available to students. - Special education learning-strategies curriculum has been implemented to support students and improve literacy in all content areas. - HCS Virtual provides online opportunities for students to earn initial credits and recover credits through online curricula. - Teachers and paraprofessionals are provided professional development opportunities in reading intervention curriculum and instructional strategies.
+- District protocols exist to ensure students needing intervention receive services through interventions district wide. - Research-based curricula for students with disabilities is utilized in PK-12.
+(Read It Once Again, Sounds Sensible, SPIRE, Reading Mastery Signature Edition) - Reading intervention programs and materials are being used for levels K-12 to provide additional support and remediation for students who are struggling with reading.
+(Burst, PassPort, Kaleidoscope, Language, Language Live, Read 180, System 44) - A digital college- and career-readiness program to prepare students for the ACT and SAT tests is available to students.
+(Albert io, AP Classroom, March2Success, KUDER) - Special education learning-strategies curriculum has been implemented to support students and improve literacy in all content areas. - HCS Virtual provides online opportunities for students to earn initial credits and recover credits through online curricula. - Teachers and paraprofessionals are provided professional development opportunities in reading intervention curriculum and instructional strategies.